mattc41190/go-board-game-tracker/documentation/database-instructions.md

     - Run the restore script against that back up to your local environment
     - Run the application as intended.

+- How do I set up the database and table structure?
+    - `sudo mysql -p`
+    - `source path/to/scripts/setup-database.sql`

 - How do I make change to a schema?
     - TBD